olivemckenzie2003/leaflet-challenge/README.md

 The USGS is interested in building a new set of tools that will allow them to visualize their earthquake data.
 They collect a massive amount of data from all over the world each day, but they lack a meaningful way of displaying it.
 In this challenge, you have been tasked with developing a way to visualize USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.

 Leaflet faciltates easy display of tiled web maps hosted on a public server without the knowledge of a GIS and it comes with optional tiled overlays.
 It also loads feature data from  GeoJSON files for which interactive layers are created , some of which are markers with popups when clicked.

 D3 is a JavaScript library and framework for creating visualizations.
 D3 creates visualizations by binding the data and graphical elements to the Document Object Model (DOM).
-D3 associates (binding) the data (stuff you want to visualize) with the DOM.
 This allows the user to manipulate, change or add to the DOM.

 "D3 and Leaflet use different APIs for rendering shapes and projecting points.
 Fortunately, it’s easy to adapt Leaflet’s API to fit D3 by implementing a custom geometric transformation." ref: https://bost.ocks.org/mike/leaflet/

-Get your dataset.
-To do so, follow these steps:

-The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the USGS GeoJSON Feed Links to an external site.page and choose a dataset to visualize.
-The following image is an example screenshot of what appears when you visit this link:

-The aim of section One of this Leaflet challenge is to

-    Import and visualize the data by doing the following:
+The aim of section One of this Leaflet challenge is to import and visualize the data by doing the following:

-        Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.
+        -Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.

-        Your data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
-Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
+        -Data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
+        -Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.

-        Hint: The depth of the earth can be found as the third coordinate for each earthquake.
+        -Hint: The depth of the earth can be found as the third coordinate for each earthquake.

-        Include popups that provide additional information about the earthquake when its associated marker is clicked.
+        -Include popups that provide additional information about the earthquake when its associated marker is clicked.

-        Create a legend that will provide context for your map data.
+        -Create a legend that will provide context for your map data.

-        The starter code is downloaded onto personal computer and it contains a
+        The starter code is downloaded onto personal computer and it contains a "logic.js", index.HTML and style.cs

 Part One